ZeroIntensity/view.py/docs/getting-started/configuration.md

 *Environment Prefix:* `view_log_`

 - `level`: Log level.
 May be `debug`, `info`, `warning`, `error`, `critical`, or an `int`.
 This is based on Python's built-in [logging module](https://docs.python.org/3/library/logging.html). `info` by default.
-- `hijack`: This is a `bool` value defining whether or not to "hijack" the ASGI backend's logger and convert it to view.py's logging style. `True` by default.
+- `server_logger`: This is a `bool` determining whether the ASGI backend's logger should be displayed. `False` by default.
 - `fancy`: Whether to use View's fancy output mode. `True` by default.
 - `pretty_tracebacks`: Whether to use [Rich Exceptions](https://rich.readthedocs.io/en/stable/logging.html?highlight=exceptions#handle-exceptions). `True` by default.
+- `startup_message`: Whether to show the view.py welcome message on server startup.

 ### User Logging Settings